montystoryteller/site/content/english/pages/storynotes.md

 {{< accordion "What are storynotes?" >}}

-Whenever I research a story, I dig into the oarchives, typically starting with the *Internet Archive ([archive.org](https://archive.org)), to search for old variants of the tale.
+Whenever I research a story, I dig into the oarchives, typically starting with the *Internet Archive* ([archive.org](https://archive.org)), to search for old variants of the tale.
 I then grab transcripts of the tales, and collate them with a few personal observational notes within a single document.
 My favourite telling, perhaps combined with elements from other versions, then provides the basis for my own telling.

-In many storynotes, I often also provide a summary of the tale — enough to remind me how to tell it — or a draft of a possible telling (written as if spoken / orally collected, rather than written for the page as a short stroy might be).
+In many storynotes, I often also provide a summary of the tale — enough to remind me how to tell it — or a draft of a possible telling (written as if spoken / orally collected, rather than written for the page as a short story might be).

 {{< /accordion >}}